radareorg/radare2-book/basic_commands/zoom.md

     0x00000050  2b30 4741 422f 382a 1e22 0f17 0f10 3913  +0GAB/8*."....9.

-You can determine the limits for performing a zoom on a range of bytes of the whole bytespace by using the `zoom.from` and `zoom.to` eval variables.
+You can limit zooming to a range of bytes instead of the whole bytespace.
+Change `zoom.from` and `zoom.to` eval variables:

     [0x465D8810]> e zoom.
     zoom.byte = f
     zoom.from = 0
     zoom.maxsz = 512
     zoom.to = 118368???